 - In a dry grinder make a fine powder of the seeds

-- Sore coriander in a tight container in a dry and cool place. ( coriander recipe, how to make coriander powder, Chania powder)
+- Store coriander in a tight container in a dry and cool place.

 A Final Thought

-As indicated above, coriander has been in use for centuries and has been commonly used in many staples across cultures.
-Not only has coriander been used for cooking but has also been used by traditional medicine to alleviate certain illnesses, such as nausea, digestive issues, among others.
+As indicated earlier, coriander has been in use for centuries and has been commonly used in many staples across cultures.
+Not only has coriander been used for cooking but has also been used for medicincinal purposes to alleviate certain illnesses, such as nausea, digestive issues, among others.

 Coriander has been found edible and safe for consumption.
 Different countries call the herb different names.